GWC-DCMB/CapstoneProject/README.md

 - Start cleaning data programatically.
 Add commands to your .ipynb.
 - You should be using pandas, check out [documentation](https://pandas.pydata.org/pandas-docs/stable/dsintro.html)
 - To help with data frame manipulation in pandas check out this [Jupyter Notebook](https://nbviewer.jupyter.org/github/groverpr/learn_python_libraries/blob/master/pandas/pandas_cheatsheet.ipynb)
-- You should also be using numpy, check out these [exercises](https://www.machinelearningplus.com/101-numpy-exercises-python/) for more practice
 - What variables do you need?
 What outliers should you remove?
 What variable has too much missing data to be reliable?
-- Remember our example project [Jupyter Notebook](20171202-gwc_exampleProject_movieLikes.ipynb)
+- Remember our example project [Jupyter Notebook](examples/example-project_movie-likes.ipynb)
 - A list of all the functions/methods/packages you've learned can be found [here](https://docs.google.com/document/d/1kRYLVXATEQqqjyLVpLc1LIXsaxPoVe0vlP6qOxNvjR8/edit?usp=sharing)

 ### Data visualization